kc611/Face-Verify-API/README.md

 # Face Verification API
+Face recognition problems commonly fall into two categories:
+ *Face Verification - "is this the claimed person?".
+For example, you can pass through by letting a system scan your passport and then verifying that you (the person carrying the passport) are the correct person.
+A mobile phone that unlocks using your face is also using face verification.
+This is a 1:1 matching problem.
+ *Face Recognition - "who is this person?".
+For example, the video lecture showed a face recognition video of Baidu employees entering the office without needing to otherwise identify themselves.
+This is a 1:K matching problem.

-  The aim of this framework is to detect and classify face from images.
-It is based on Computer Vision technology for Face Detection and Deep Learning for Face Verification.
-It Employs a Siamese Network with Triplet Loss function to perform the task of face verification.
+  The aim of this framework is to detect and verify face from images in database.
+It Employs a Siamese Network with Triplet Loss function(FaceNet Model) to perform the task of face verification.
 Frontal Face Detection and cropping of image is done with help of [OpenCV Haar Feature-based Cascade Classifiers](https://docs.opencv.org/3.3.0/d7/d8b/tutorial_py_face_detection.html).
+    FaceNet learns a neural network that encodes a face image into a vector of 128 numbers.
+By comparing two such vectors, you can then determine if two pictures are of the same person.

    This Entire Model is henceforth built and is rolled into an Django API for cross-platform accessiblity.

 # Setup
 ##### For setting up this API in a local machine:-

-1.Install requirements (Run following command in CMD)
+1. Install requirements (Run following command in CMD)

 ```
 pip install -r requirements.txt
 ```

-2.Navigate to the base folder in CMD (Namely the folder containing manage.py of this webapp)
+2. Navigate to the base folder in CMD (Namely the folder containing manage.py of this webapp)

-3.Setup the API Migrations(run both commands)
+3. Setup the API Migrations(run both commands)

 ```
 python manage.py makemigrations
 python manage.py migrate
 ```
-4.Run the app
+4. Run the app

 ```
 python manage.py runserver